 Aren’t they pinched-nosed mousy types with bifocals and buttoned-up blouses?
 Carol Fisher Saller, author of The Subversive Copy Editor (University of Chicago Press, 2009), thinks not.

-Brothers and scholars Steven Cahn (philosophy) and Victor Cahn (English) attempt something new in Polishing Your Prose: How to Turn First Drafts into Finished Work (Columbia University Press, 2013): they structure their book as a narrative, and they show the monologue that goes on inside an editor’s head.
+Brothers and scholars Steven Cahn (philosophy) and Victor Cahn (English) attempt something new in Polishing Your Prose: How to Turn First Drafts into Finished Work (Columbia University Press, 2013): they show the thinking that goes on inside an editor’s head.

 What’s not to like about What Editors Do?
 This collection of essays traces the role of book editors from acquisition to publication and samples niches like editing genre fiction and working with self-publishing authors.